Summary – Living Alone with Dementia: Key Risks and Solutions

 Remove Hazards

-Clear walkways, secure loose rugs, and install grab bars to minimize fall risks.
+Clear walkways, secure or remove loose rugs, and install grab bars to minimise fall risks.
+Remove the bedroom and bathroom doors if necessary.

 Install Safety Locks and Alarms

 Use locks on doors and windows to prevent wandering.
-Alarms can alert caregivers if someone attempts to leave the home.
+Alarms can alert caregivers if someone attempts to open the doors or leave the home.

-Labelling cabinets, drawers, and rooms helps reduce confusion and make navigation easier for individuals with dementia.
+Labelling cabinets, drawers, switches and rooms helps reduce confusion and make navigation easier for individuals with dementia.

 The Importance of Routine and Familiarity